 Most requests for information will be provided free of charge, although sometimes the Board may make a charge, for example for postage, photocopying, or providing tapes or disks.
 Further information about Freedom of information is available on the Information Commissioner’s website.

 Information recently released – disclosure log

 The log shows information released by the Board of the Pension Protection Fund in response to Freedom of Information requests.
 Please note that sometimes it may not be possible to publish information on the internet, for example third party personal data.

 How to make an information request

-This information is contained in our Freedom of Information FAQs.
+Further advice is available in our Freedom of Information FAQs.